ChristosDalamarinis/eeganalysis/README.md

 # eeganalysis - Package under construction

 *eeganalysis* is R package for EEG analysis and visualization.
-This is project in R, creating functions to analyze and visualize EEG data.
+This is project in R, creates functions to preprocesses, analyze and visualize EEG data.

 Author: Christos Dalamarinis